kittykatattack/ga/README.md

   `fadeIn`, `fadeOut`, `pulse`, `breathe`, `wobble`, `strobe` and some useful low-level tweening methods to help you create your own custom tweens.
+- Make a sprite follow a connected series of waypoints with `walkPath` and `walkCurve`.
 - A handful of useful convenience functions: `followEase`, `followConstant`,
   `angle`, `distance`, `rotateAroundSprite`, `rotateAroundPoint`, `wait`,